Every Baby Deserves a Chance for a Healthy Start

 Hushabye Nursery’s care model provides the ideal setting for the family-centered Eat, Sleep and Console (ESC) best practice care protocol for infants experiencing Neonatal Abstinence Syndrome (NAS).
 Hushabye Nursery is licensed with the Arizona Department of Health as a Level 1 Sub-Acute facility and is accredited through CARF International.

-At Hushabye Nursery, each infant experiencing NAS and their caregiver shares one of 12 private rooms.
-This allows primary caretakers to room-in, feed frequently, and provide the continual one-on-one soothing and bonding critical for recovery.
-Hushabye Nursery’s nurses draw from their extensive experience to provide targeted care to infants that reduces Adverse Childhood Experiences.
-Hushabye Nursery’s team and caregivers are trained in soothing techniques shown to be effective non-pharmacologic interventions.
+At Hushabye Nursery, each infant experiencing NAS and their parent(s) or caregiver share one of 12 private rooms.
+This allows parent(s) and caregivers to room-in 24/7, feed frequently, and provide the continual one-on-one soothing and bonding critical for recovery.
+Hushabye Nursery’s inpatient team members draw from their extensive experience to provide targeted care to infants that reduces Adverse Childhood Experiences.
+Our entire team – from medical staff to volunteers – are trained in soothing techniques shown to be effective non-pharmacologic interventions.

 Leadership Team